 - Wipe containers and cooking pans coated with solidified fat using a paper towel before washing them in the sink.

 By following the proper procedures for disposing of fats (both liquefied and solid) and grease, you can avoid one of the leading sewer line backup causes.
-If you would like to know more, contact Balkan Plumbing with any questions or to have us help you with any sewer or drain issues you may be having.
+If you would like to know more, contact Balkan Sewer And Water Main with any questions or to have us help you with any sewer or drain issues you may be having.
 Our licensed and insured technicians are standing by to help with your residential or commercial plumbing and sewer system issues.